francuz/viavai/README.md

 1) copy all the files on an Apache webserver <br>
-2) run crawler.php
+2) run crawler.php <br>
-3) the crawler will save a folder (./parsed_xml) on the server containing the extrated information (in xml format) about rooms for rent in some areas of Rome
+3) the crawler will save a folder (./parsed_xml) on the server containing the extrated information (in xml format) about rooms for rent in some areas of Rome <br>
-4) open the xml files and edit the description fields with the GPS coordinates
+4) open the xml files and edit the description fields with the GPS coordinates <br>
-  NOTE: this is the weakest part of this program, since it has not an authomatic way to edit the description fields with GPS coordinates.
+  NOTE: this is the weakest part of this program, since it has not an authomatic way to edit the description fields with GPS coordinates. <br>
-5) Run the viavai.html code to see the locations of the rooms for rent
+5) Run the viavai.html code to see the locations of the rooms for rent <br>